lijohnttle/shrike/README.md

 # Web-site

+## About

-This is my personal web-site project
+This is my personal web-site project.

 http://www.lijohnttle.com/

+## Tools and technologies

+It has been developed using JS+React.